uncdubdiver/hubitat-myq/README.md

 Start by logging into to your Hubitat local hub

 ### 2 AVAILABLE OPTIONS
-- Device Type Handler: recognizes as a DOOR
+- Driver Code: recognizes as a DOOR

 ### 1. Drivers Code
 1. Navigation, click on _Drivers Code_.
 2. Click on [+ New Driver].
 3. Select the _From Code_ tab.
-  - **DOOR DTH**  - drivercode-door.groovy
+  - **DOOR CAPABILITY**  - drivercode-myq.groovy
 4. Copy and paste in the code from the selected file.
 5. Click [Save].